Birds

 About

-During the winter you can hear the classic hooting of this owl which is a kind of barking sound that can be confused with that of a dog’s.
-The ural owl is grey, brown and beige with dark streaks on its chest and stomach.
-It resembles the tawny owl, but with dark eyes and a yellow beak.
+During winter, the characteristic hooting of the Ural owl can often be heard — a barking-like sound that is sometimes mistaken for a dog.
+The Ural owl is grey, brown, and beige with dark streaks on its chest and belly.
+It resembles the tawny owl but can be distinguished by its dark eyes and yellow beak.

-This owl has a wingspan of up to 124 cm and eats mostly small rodents, field mice, water vole, but also frogs, shrews and birds.
-Ural owls live in pairs, with the female incubating the eggs herself.
-A litter contains 1-6 eggs and the young leave the nest before they can fly at 4-5 weeks of age.
+This owl has a wingspan of up to 124 cm and feeds mainly on small rodents such as field mice and voles, but also on frogs, shrews, and birds.
+Ural owls live in pairs, with the female incubating the eggs alone.
+A clutch contains 1–6 eggs, and the young leave the nest before they are able to fly — at around 4–5 weeks of age.

 Fact